SridharShyam/q-learning/README.md

 To develop a Python program to find the optimal policy for the given RL environment using Q-Learning and compare the state values with the Monte Carlo method.

 ## PROBLEM STATEMENT
-Develop a Python program to derive the optimal policy using Q-Learning and compare state values with Monte Carlo method.
+Implementing the Q-Learning algorithm to train an agent in the Frozen Lake environment and compare its performance with the Monte Carlo algorithm.
+The objective is to evaluate the success rates, convergence speed, and optimality of policies learned by each algorithm.
+Performance will be assessed through metrics like average reward per episode and policy stability.

 ## Q LEARNING ALGORITHM